-Bridging loans are a short-term funding option, they are used to ‘bridge’ a gap between a debt coming due or until either longer-term finance can be arranged or the property is sold in order to repay the loan, they can also simply act as a short-term loan in pressing circumstances.
+Bridging loans are a short-term funding option.
+They are used to ‘bridge’ a gap between a debt coming due or until either longer-term finance can be arranged or the property is sold in order to repay the loan.
+They can also simply act as a short-term loan in pressing circumstances.

 Unlike other secured loans and mortgages, a bridging loan can be set up quickly and can be secured against property that would normally be considered unsuitable security for many lenders.

-The borrower has a set date when the loan will be repaid, for example, the borrower has already exchanged to sell a property and the completion date has been fixed.
+The borrower has a set date when the loan will be repaid.
+For example, the borrower has already exchanged to sell a property and the completion date has been fixed.
 The sale of that property will repay the bridging loan.

 A bridging loan is a short term loan that can be used by businesses or individuals for any purpose until permanent funding, or their next stage of financing becomes available, or they sell a property to repay the debt.

-- Can make use of property that is in a poor state of repair and therefore unsuitable security for most lenders
+- be used to purchase a property that is in a poor state of repair and therefore unsuitable security for most lenders

-- Purchasing properties at auction
+- purchase properties at auction

-- Income proof and affordability calculations are not a limiting factor if interest is added to the facility
+- income proof and affordability calculations are not a limiting factor if interest is added to the facility

-- A poor credit history is ignored by many bridging lenders
+- a poor credit history is ignored by many bridging lenders

-- Less age restrictions
+- fewer age restrictions

-- Many facilities do not have exit or redemption fees
+- many facilities do not have exit or redemption fees

 A bridging loan is a loan secured against your property, your property may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

 1. We put our client’s needs above all else